GolangDeveloperAlmir/OrderFlow/README.md

 # OrderFlow

-OrderFlow is an order management service written in Go.
+OrderFlow is an order management service written in Go using a DDD-style layout.
 It exposes a REST API over HTTPS with PostgreSQL persistence, Redis-backed authentication sessions and generated Swagger documentation.
-A simple React/TypeScript frontend is provided under `frontend/`.
+A simple React/TypeScript frontend lives under `frontend/` and communicates with the API.

 ## Running